jcwalmsley/CourseNotes_Cpp/README.md

 4. Improve overall knowledge and skill using BASH / terminal command line interface
 5. Improve overall knowledge and skill using the Atom text editor
 5. Prepare for courses in ROS (robot operating system) software use and development
-6. Practice developing a educational course structure
+6. Practice developing a repository for an educational course structure
 7. Have fun creating a personal project using C++ and GitHub